 One of the neatest things about Fort Pulaski National Monument is something I hadn’t even noticed until I looked at the historic site on Google Maps satellite view: the dike system.
 The system was designed by Lieutenant Robert E. Lee and created a way to keep the construction site for the fort protected from changing tides.

 There is two-mile trail along the crest of the dike system surrounding the fort, visitor center, and parking area, but I wouldn’t recommend hiking the entire trail.
-Instead, hike a short ¼-mile trail from the entrance to the fort along the canal used to feed water to the mote.
+Instead, hike a short ¼-mile trail from the entrance to the fort along the canal used to feed water to the moat.

 Most of Fort Pulaski National Monument is accessible to wheel chairs and those with walking disabilities.